Source of funding

 Number of staff

-The REC is implementing the Local Initiatives for a Sustainable Ukraine (LINK) project in three partner municipalities in three regions of Ukraine: Ivano-Frankivsk (western Ukraine), Cherkasy (central Ukraine), and Poltava (eastern Ukraine).
-The three selected municipalities are the economic, cultural and intellectual centres of the respective region.
+The REC is implementing the Local Initiatives for a Sustainable Ukraine (LINK) project with five partner municipalities in Ukraine: Ivano-Frankivsk (western Ukraine), Cherkasy (central Ukraine), Poltava and Lubny (eastern Ukraine), and Berdychiv (northern Ukraine).

-The project will produce results based on the needs of the beneficiaries, and it will be tailored for maximum receptivity concerning policy advice, strategic development and financial support.
+The project will produce results based on the needs of the beneficiaries, and is tailored for maximum receptivity concerning policy advice, strategic development and financial support.
 In turn, this will generate enhanced local ownership and the overall sustainability of project outcomes/outputs.

 The LINK project aims to strengthen local capacities to diversify sources and options for a resource-efficient economy by bringing together policy makers, businesses and civil society at local level to enable positive change in Ukraine.
 The project promotes good governance, energy efficiency and EU integration processes.